3vorp/Spunch-Bot/README.md

 ## using a database properly

-in your main working folder (the one that this file and the `main.py` file is contained in) create a file called `database.json`.
+in your main working folder (the one that this file and the `RUN_ME.py` file are contained in) create a file called `database.json`.

 it just uses regular json formatting, read the example file for specifics